 History of the Southwest Animal Emergency Clinic

-By April 25, 2005, the funding and organization of the clinic, to be known as: The Southwest Animal Emergency Clinic, was in place, and clinic doors opened to a new service to help obtain emergency medical services for all small animals in this area.
+By April 25, 2005, the funding and organization of the clinic was in place.
+Clinic doors opened to a new service, known as Southwest Animal Emergency Clinic, to help obtain emergency medical services for all small animals in this area.

 The clinic was originally located in the EastRidge Mall at 435 North 1680 East.
 On August 12, 2013 we moved to our current location at 1067 E Tabernacle in St. George.

 Dr. Mark Wells was the first Medical Director, with experience of practicing veterinary medicine for 35 years in California.
 In 1975 he established a full time veterinary emergency clinic and has practiced emergency medicine for many years.
 He helped establish this emergency clinic in St. George and has aided in its success.